suraj-deshmukh/CoWin-Vaccination-Auto-Schedule/README.md

 *This Script will book appointment for next day by default.
 If you wish to change this behaviour you can edit DATE variable in config.py*

 *Script is tested for both 18-44 and 45+ group for first dose only.
 It is very basic script.
 Use it on your own risk.
-Various vaccine availability notification scripts are vailable,  this project is easy to integrate with such notification scripts.*
+Various vaccine availability notification scripts are available, this project is easy to integrate with such notification scripts.*